Development of the New Testament canon

-From the end of the Apostolic Age, there has been a general consensus among the churches that there were 27 books in the New Testament.
-This is demonstrated conclusively in several ways.
-When Church Councils of the fourth century gave their lists of New Testament canons; they affirm that these were the same 27 books that were accepted as canonical from the time of their church fathers at the inception of their church, namely the first century bishops.
-For example the Council of Carthage in 397 CE stated that the church received from its "fathers" the books which should be received as scripture.
-Evidence corroborates the claims of the fourth century church councils that their canonical list are the same 27 books that the church received from the earliest bishops.
-25 of the 27 New Testament books received as canonical by councils in the 4th century were quoted, referenced and alluded to as authoritative by bishops who were allegedly directly appointed by the apostles in the first century; namely Clement of Rome, Ignatius of Antioch and Polycarp.
+For the first three hundred years of Christianity, there was no entirely agreed-upon canon.
+Some of Paul's letters and the four Gospels whose authorship were attributed to Mark, Matthew, Luke and John were read publicly in certain churches.
+The earliest record of attempt at compiling a canon was made by Marcion, c.
+140 AD, who accepted only a modified version of Luke and ten of Paul's letters, while rejecting the Old Testament entirely.
 Irenaeus (died c.
 202) quotes and cites 21 books that would end up as part of the New Testament, but does not use Philemon, Hebrews, James, 2 Peter, 3 John and Jude.
 By the early 3rd century, Origen of Alexandria may have been using the same 27 books as in the modern New Testament, though there were still disputes over the canonicity of Hebrews, James, 2 Peter, 2 and 3 John, and Revelation (see also Antilegomena).
 Likewise by 200, the Muratorian fragment shows that there existed a set of Christian writings somewhat similar to what is now the New Testament, which included four gospels and argued against objections to them.
 Thus, while there was plenty of discussion in the Early Church over the New Testament canon, the "major" writings were accepted by almost all Christian authorities by the middle of the second century.

+After the council of Nicaea in year 325, Roman Emperor Constantine instructed Eusebius to put together accepted Christian Scriptures that would be displayed in churches.
+However, nothing is known if Eusebius was successful in completing the task.